BeeGrinder/FantasyGrounds-SW5e/README.md

 * To install the module(s) for use in Fantasy Grounds, download the file(s) in the module directory of this project into your Fantasy Grounds modules directory *(...\Fantasy Grounds\modules)*.
 Then load sw5e modules using the Library->Modules selections.

+   Download version 2.0 "stable" from [here](https://github.com/BeeGrinder/FantasyGrounds-SW5e/releases/tag/2.0.0)

-   Download module files from [here](https://github.com/BeeGrinder/FantasyGrounds-SW5e/tree/master/modules)
+   Download version 3.0 "alpha testing" module files from [here](https://github.com/BeeGrinder/FantasyGrounds-SW5e/tree/master/modules)

 * To install the extension, download *__sw5e.ext__* and place in your extensions directory *(...\Fantasy Grounds\extensions)*.
 When creating/loading your campaign, make sure to select extension *__sw5e__* from the list.
 Currently only works with FG Classic.

+   Download version 2.0 "stable" from [here](https://github.com/BeeGrinder/FantasyGrounds-SW5e/releases/tag/2.0.0)

-   Download the extension file from [here](https://github.com/BeeGrinder/FantasyGrounds-SW5e/tree/master/extensions)
+   Download version 3.0 "alpha testing" extension file from [here](https://github.com/BeeGrinder/FantasyGrounds-SW5e/tree/master/extensions)

 * __*IMPORTANT:*__ Read the __Reference__ section of each module in Fantasy Grounds any notes or special instructions.